-The severe economic ramifications of COVID-19 are being, and will be, felt across all areas of industry and society.
+The severe economic ramifications of Covid-19 continue to be felt across all areas of industry and society.
 Intermittent waves of the virus, along with the corresponding lockdowns and restrictions on normal activities, should be expected for some time to come in many places in the world.
 In the face of a sharp decline in global output and soaring public debt, few areas of trade and industry have so far managed to fully avoid the financial impact of this public health crisis.
 Retail, hospitality and leisure and commercial real estate are just some of the areas that can be identified as worst hit.
-For the retail sector, in particular, COVID-19 has in some ways compounded existing weaknesses; challenges were already being highlighted and pressure felt by the larger retail landlord investors and funds well before the pandemic, as commented on by us earlier this year.
-Further strain will be felt by landlords as demand for office space shrinks, with working from home becoming the “new normal” for many.
-By contrast, logistics, distribution centres and warehousing could become net beneficiaries of the COVID-19 fall-out, as the popularity of online shopping reached new heights over the recent lockdown months.
+For the retail sector, in particular, Covid-19 has in some ways compounded pre-existing weaknesses; challenges were already being highlighted and pressure felt by the larger retail landlord investors and funds well before the pandemic, as commented on by us earlier this year.
+Further strain has been felt by landlords as demand for office space shrinks, with working from home becoming the “new normal” for many.
+By contrast, logistics, distribution centres and warehousing have become net beneficiaries of the Covid-19 fall-out, as the popularity of online shopping reached new heights over the recent lockdown months.

 Notwithstanding the government support packages that have been introduced in several jurisdictions and the temporarily curtailed rights of creditors, for many this will not be enough.
-Once the immediate crisis has passed, restructuring or formal insolvency for many companies will be inevitable or essential in order to secure the long term future of the business.
-The Appleby Restructuring and Insolvency team anticipate seeing the full spectrum of the restructuring and insolvency toolkit being utilised in the coming months to allow debtors to “right size”, to compromise the claims of creditors and to deploy processes available to secure sustainability at this unprecedented time.
-For larger corporate structures, this could entail restructuring of debt, addressing underperforming or distressed entities in various jurisdictions within the group, or seeking to have a formal process commenced in one jurisdiction recognised in another.
+In some cases, restructuring or formal insolvency will be inevitable or essential in order to secure the long term future of the business.
+The Appleby Restructuring and Insolvency team is seeing the full spectrum of the restructuring and insolvency toolkit being utilised to allow debtors to “right size”, to compromise the claims of creditors and to deploy processes available to secure sustainability at this unprecedented time.
+For larger corporate structures, we are seeing restructuring debt, addressing underperforming or distressed entities in various jurisdictions within the group, or seeking to have a formal process commenced in one jurisdiction recognised in another.